-Weekly figures released by the Mortgage Bankers Association showed that the Market Composite Index, which is a measure of mortgage loan application volume, fell by 2.5% in the week ending 11th September.
-In the week prior, the Index had increased by 2.9%.
+Weekly figures released by the Mortgage Bankers Association showed that the Market Composite Index, which is a measure of mortgage loan application volume, increased by 4.6% in the week ending 2nd October.
+In the week prior, the Index had declined by 4.8%.

-The Refinance Index declined by 4% from the previous week and was 30% higher than the same week a year ago.
-In the previous week, the index had increased by 3%.
+The Refinance Index jumped by 8% from the week prior and was 50% higher than the same week a year ago.
+In the previous week, the index had fallen by 7%.